sirnicolaz/NMRemoteBundle/README.md

 </plist>
 ```

+The values for these keys are indeed up to you.
-There is also a refresh mechanism the can be setup straight in the `Info.plist`, by setting this further key:
+The refresh rate can be setup straight in the `Info.plist`, by setting this further key:

 ``` xml
        <key>NMBundleRefreshRate</key>
        <string>3</string> <!-- days -->
 ```

+If not set, default will be 1.

 Zip the `Resources` directory and put it somewhere where you like in the cyberspace.<br/>
 Finally, put this in your AppDelegate `appDidFinishLaunching`: